DJI-Mobile-SDK-Tutorials/iOS-ImportAndActivateSDKInXcode/README.md

 # iOS-ImportAndActivateSDKInXcode

+> **Note: This Sample Project is developed based on iOS SDK v3.5.1, an update version for iOS SDK v4.0 will be published soon.**

 ## Introduction

 This demo is designed for you to learn how to import and activate DJI SDK in your Xcode project.